zulip/zulip/templates/zerver/help/import-from-mattermost.md

         exported_emoji/ export.json
     ```

-4. Now exit out of the Mattermost server.
+4. Exit your shell on the Mattermost server.

     `exit`

-5. Finally copy the exported tar file from the server to your local computer.
-Make sure to
+5. Finally, copy the exported tar file from the server to your local
-   replace `/opt/mattermost/bin/` with the correct directory if it is different in your case.
+   computer.
+You may need to replace `/opt/mattermost/bin/` with the
+   path to your Mattermost installation.

     ```
     scp <username>@<server_ip>:/opt/mattermost/bin/export.tar.gz .